By Michael J. Negard, U.S. Army Combat Readiness/Safety CenterMay 30, 2013

-To help leaders and Soldiers address indiscipline and other issues during National Safety Month, on June 1 the USACR/Safety Center will launch a dedicated website, https://safety.army.mil/NSM2012, containing posters, informational videos and feature articles addressing four core topics: Civilian injury prevention, ground operations, aviation operations and driving safety.
-This effort will complement the current Army Safe Spring/Summer campaign, which includes materials targeted to specific seasonal hazards.
+To help leaders, Soldiers and safety professionals enhance their personal risk management during National Safety Month, the USACR/Safety Center will launch a dedicated website June 1 at https://safety.army.mil/NSM, containing posters, informational videos and feature articles addressing four core topics: civilian injury prevention, ground operations, aviation operations and driving safety.

-While much effort will be put into awareness during June, Wolf urged all members of the Army Family to remember safety is a day-to-day commitment and responsibility.
+While much effort will be put into awareness during June, senior Army leaders urged all members of the Army Family to remember safety is a day-to-day commitment and responsibility.

 "Across every Army unit and every installation, safety is everyone's responsibility," said Gen. Ray Odierno, Army chief of staff.
 "Leaders, Soldiers, Army civilians and family members are encouraged to use National Safety Month to evaluate their safety measures both on and off duty.
 It's imperative that leaders continue to make safety a priority and that Soldiers take seriously the actions that put themselves and others at risk."